If you love me, keep my commands. (John 14:15)

 He never said it would be easy.
 He never said it would be fun.
 He never said it would require strength, courage and your will.
 He simply said, “Obey. “

-Read first Samuel 15:21-23.
+Read 1 Samuel 15:21-23.
 Can you think of an area of disobedience in your life?
 What can you do to change it?

 Father, forgive me for not responding to Your commands.
 Forgive me for looking the other way, finding other things to do with my time and trying to convince myself that You really hadn’t spoken to me.
 I choose to obey you.
 I love you.